 Clearcast said, whilst they acknowledged that the ad might not be to everyone's personal taste, they also took into account the view received by the Beaumont Society, that the ad fell short of encouraging negative stereotypes of transgender

-and women in general.
+people and women in general.
 They said, once the ad went to air, the response from certain groups in the transgender community as well as viewers, made them uncomfortable with the advice which they had received.
-They said, given the level of discomfort
+They said, given the level of

 discomfort that was expressed they consulted with the broadcasters and jointly agreed that the clearance for the ad should be revoked.